voideditor/void/HOW_TO_CONTRIBUTE.md

 #### Building Void from Terminal

-Alternatively, if you want to build Void from the terminal, instead of pressing <kbd>Cmd+Shift+B</kbd> you can run `npm run watch`.
+Alternatively, if you want to build Void from the terminal, you can follow these steps.
+1. Clone this repo with `git clone https://github.com/voideditor/void/`.
+2. Go inside the "void" folder with `cd void` and then run `npm install`.
+This will install all dependencies.
+It can take a few minutes.
+3. Now run `npm run buildreact`).
+If you get an error, try running it with `NODE_OPTIONS="--max-old-space-size=8192`, for example `NODE_OPTIONS="--max-old-space-size=8192" npm run buildreact`.
 The build is done when you see something like this:

 ```
 [watch-extensions] [00:37:39] Finished compilation extensions with 0 errors after 19303 ms